ClementineAccount/godot-stex-to-png/README.md

 # godot-stex-to-png
-converts godot .stex files to standard .png files.
+converts Godot .stex files to standard .png files.
 This is mainly used in combination with a tool that unpacks Godot .pck files like https://github.com/tehskai/godot-unpacker

 # Requirements
-uses python 3
+Tested on Python 3 only

 # Usage
 move the .stex file in the same directory as script and run: